wojtekmaj/get-user-locale/README.md

 ## Technical details

-There are at least five ways of determining user's locale:
+There are a few ways of determining user's locale:

 - `window.navigator.languages`
 - `window.navigator.language`
-- `window.navigator.userLanguage`
-- `window.navigator.browserLanguage`
-- `window.navigator.systemLanguage`

-`...languages` is an array of strings, the others are strings.
+`…languages` is an array of strings, `…language` is a string.
 Some browsers return mixed-case [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag) (e.g. `de-DE`), while others return lowercase ones (e.g. `de-de`).
 Finally, non-browser environments will not return anything, so you need a fallback.

 Get-User-Locale does the following: